Real $K$-Theory for $C^*$-Algebras: Just the Facts

-\begin{Def} Suppose that $E \to X$ is a real vector bundle over the compact space $X$.
-Define $\Gamma (E) $ to be the set of sections $s: X \to E$ (that is, all continuous functions $s$ with $\pi s(x) = x $ for all $x$).
-Then $\Gamma (E) $ is a module over the commutative ring $C^\RR (X)$ with the following operations: \begin{enumerate} \item Addition defined by
+\begin{Def} Suppose that $\pi : E \to X$ is a real vector bundle over the compact space $X$.
+Then the set of sections $\Gamma (E) $ is a module over the commutative ring $\real (X)$ with the following operations: \begin{enumerate} \item Addition defined by